 Reset and Clocks

 Reset

 Power-up reset is asserted or de-asserted with the RESET_BAR pin, which is active LOW.
 In the reset state, all control registers are set to default values.
-See "Device Configura- tion" on page 25 for more details on Auto, Host, and Flash configurations.
+See "Device Configuration" for more details on Auto, Host, and Flash configurations.

-Soft reset is asserted or de-asserted by the two-wire serial interface program.
-In softreset mode, the two-wire serial interface and the register bus are still running.
+Soft reset is asserted or de-asserted by the two-wire serial interface.
+In soft-reset mode, the two-wire serial interface and the register bus are still running.
 All control registers are reset using default values.